ares466/aws-notes/devops-pro/LAMBDA_SERVERLESS_APP_SERVICES.md

 - Parallel: State that enables parallel branches within a state machine.
 - Map: State that performs an action on a list of items
 - Task: State that represents a single unit of work.
 Task states support integration with lots of AWS services such as Lambda, DynamoDB, ECS, SNS, SQS, Glue, EMR, and more).

+## Input and Output Processing

+A Step Functions execution receives a JSON text as input and passes that input to the first state in the workflow.
+Individual states receive JSON as input and usually pass JSON as output to the next state.

+In the Amazon States Language, these fields filter and control the flow of JSON from state to state:
+- `InputPath`: selects which parts of the JSON input to pass to the task
+- `ResultPath`: selects what combination of the state input and the task result to pass to the output
+- `OutputPath`: filters the JSON output to further limit the information that's passed to the output
+- `Parameters`: used to create a collection of key-value pairs that are passed as input
+- `ResultSelector`: manipulates a state's result before ResultPath is applied.
+The ResultSelector field lets you create a collection of key value pairs, where the values are static or selected from the state's result.
+Using the ResultSelector field, you can choose what parts of a state's result you want to pass to the ResultPath field.

+Each can use paths to select portions of the JSON from the input or the result.
+A path is a string, beginning with `$`, that identifies nodes within JSON text.
+Step Functions paths use [JsonPath syntax](https://github.com/json-path/JsonPath).

 ## Error Handling